Psychiatry Residency Program Structure

 Your second year is designed to consolidate your identity and competence as a psychiatrist and your ability to diagnose and manage the acute presentations of all major areas of psychopathology in an ethnically and socioeconomically diverse population of patients.

 - General Inpatient Care

 - Consult-Liaison Psychiatry

 The third-year curriculum aims to deepen your understanding of diagnosis and formulation and develop your competence in the long-term management of psychiatric illness.
-As elective time becomes available in the PGY-3 and PGY-4 year residents can craft an individualized schedule, or apply for entry into one of our tracks: Community Psychiatry, Women’s Mental Health, or Clinician-Educator.
+As elective time becomes available in the PGY-3 and PGY-4 year residents can craft an individualized schedule, or apply for entry into one of our areas of concentration: Educator, Global and Cultural Psychiatry, Psychotherapy, Transitional Age Youth, or Women’s Mental Health.
 All PGY-3 residents participate in a quality improvement project.

 - Outpatient clinics